 Setting Up a Trust: Key Steps

 When it comes to setting up a trust, understanding the key steps involved is crucial.
-Setting up a trust is a significant decision that requires careful consideration of several factors, including legal implications, documentation, and the selection of a suitable trustee.
+Setting up a trust is a significant decision that requires specialist knowledge — it’s not something that should be attempted with a DIY template or left to a general-practice solicitor without trust law expertise.

 Legal Considerations